 Patch management processes respond to vendor bulletins.
 When Microsoft releases a Patch Tuesday update, patch management tests and deploys it.
 When a zero-day hits a production system before the vendor releases a fix, patch management has nothing to deploy.
 The team waits.
 Vulnerability management fills the gap by implementing compensating controls: disabling the affected feature, restricting network access to the vulnerable system, or deploying WAF rules to block known exploit patterns.

+The audit fix.
 Document your patch management SLAs in your Information Security Policy.
 Define three tiers: Critical (CVSS 9.0-10.0) remediated within 48 hours for internet-facing systems, High (CVSS 7.0-8.9) remediated within 7 days, and Medium (CVSS 4.0-6.9) remediated within 30 days.
 Track deployment success rates monthly.
 Export patch compliance reports showing percentage of systems meeting SLA targets.
-Auditors request these reports as standalone evidence separate from vulnerability scans [PCI DSS 4.0 Req.
-6.2].
+Auditors request these reports as standalone evidence separate from vulnerability scans.
+PCI DSS v4.0.1 Req.
+6.3.3 requires critical patches installed within one month for in-scope systems [PCI DSS v4.0.1 Req.
+6.3.3].

 The Audit Comparison: Side by Side

 Auditors evaluate vulnerability management vs patch management as separate programs with separate evidence requirements.
 Presenting patch logs when asked for vulnerability scan reports creates a finding.
-The comparison below maps the operational differences auditors verify.
+The two programs differ across every audit dimension: ownership, tooling, evidence format, and success metrics.

 | Factor | Vulnerability Management | Patch Management |